CraftAcademyLabs/ca_course/atm_challenge/atm_challenge.md

 - Test your code - both manually in IRB but, most importantly with automated tests.
 - You have to examine all tests ** *before* ** you write your production code.
 See tests as a blueprint for your implementation.
 - **Run one test at the time to avoid a massive output in your terminal.
 Disable `it` blocks by adding  an `x` before (as in `xit "Should..." do`)
+- Make sure to commit often and switch navigators (the person that writes code)

 This is a good time to read the [Naming Standards](../extras/naming_standards.md) section.